Arcadio Arellano

-Arcadio Arellano (13 November 1872 – 20 April 1920) was a notable architect who was considered a pioneer during his time.
+Arcadio Arellano (13 November 1872 – 20 April 1920) was a Filipino architect who was considered a pioneer during his time.
 He built famous edifices and the residential buildings of the elite.
 In all his works, he departed from American and European designs and instead incorporated Filipino native plants and motifs.

 Early life and education

 Arellano was born on 13 November 1872 in Tondo, Manila.
 He was the third child in a brood of fifteen children.
 His father, Luis Arellano, was a native of Bulakan, Bulacan and was a builder himself.
 The older Arellano built the Franciscan Church at Pinaglabanan, San Juan, and was also a consultant to Don Juan Hervas, the Spanish consulting architect, from 1887 to 1883.
 Arellano's mother was Bartola de Guzman.
 One of his uncles was Deodato Arellano, the propagandist and first president of the Katipunan.

 He acquired his elementary education from schools in Tondo.
 In 1892, he received his Bachelor of Arts degree from the Ateneo Municipal de Manila.
 He took further courses in business and maestro de obras (construction foreman) from the Escuela de Artes y Oficios where he graduated in 1895.